ricmclaughlin/ricmclaughlin.github.com/_posts/2017-04-24-aws-autoscaling.md

 ### Health Checks

-There are three types of healthchecks that can be preformed in an ASG.
+There are three types of [health checks](http://docs.aws.amazon.com/autoscaling/latest/userguide/healthcheck.html) that can be preformed in an ASG.
+Unhealthy instances are terminated almost immediately so never recover to healthy typically or be in a situation where `SetInstanceHealth` can set them to healthy.
+EIP and EBS volumes are detached and not re-attached to new instances.

 Status checks - good old fashioned system &amp; instance status checks

-ELB Health checks - the ELB/ALB will check the health of the instance
+ELB Health checks - the ELB/ALB will check the health of the instance; if an instance is in more than one ELB, all must report healthy else instance gets replaced.

-Custom Health Checks - based on a check from within the instance send a message to the ASG...
-Really this wonky and should be done at the ELB/ALB level
+Custom Health Checks - based on a check from within the instance send a message to the ASG using the 'set-instance-health' command; Not sure why it works this way it should be done at the ELB/ALB level.

 ## Autoscaling API